JuliaLang/www.julialang.org/blog/2021/08/juliacon-highlights.md

 Mosè Giordano and Eric P. Hanson presented [Code, Docs and Tests: What’s In the General Registry?](https://live.juliacon.org/talk/HVSAW9)

 The General registry is the collection of open source packages that makes up the Julia package ecosystem.
 The Julia General registry has **11.8 million lines of code** (including docs and tests).
 More than 96% of packages have an Open Source Initiative approved license, 88% have at least 20 lines of readme or docs, 96% have run tests, 95% have setup for continuous integration, 58% of packages have at least 2 contributors, 93% have at least 10 commits, 48% of contributors have contributed to two or more packages and 60% of contributors have made at least 5 commits.
 There are 4,931 Julia contributors who have contributed to packages in the General registry.
+You can read more in depth on the [blog post by Mosè and Eric](https://julialang.org/blog/2021/08/general-survey/) on the Julia Language's blog.

 ## State of Julia